Mahmud-Kandawala/HoopsLink-Database-Design-Capstone-Project/README.md

   - **Rule:** Coaches must receive at least one performance review per year.
 This ensures ongoing assessment and improvement of coaching quality.

 These rules are intended to provide a clear framework for managing interactions within the HoopsLink system and to facilitate the maintenance of high standards in customer service and operational management.

+## ER Diagram

+## ER Diagram Explanation for HoopsLink System

+### Overview
+This document provides a detailed explanation of the ER diagram for the HoopsLink system.
+It describes the visual elements used in the diagram and explains how entities such as "Customer," "Order," "Session," "Coach," "Review," "Payment," "OrderItem," "Item," "Inventory," and "Supplier" are interconnected.

+### Textual Layout Description
+- **Rectangles (`+----------------+`)**: Represent entities in the ER diagram.
+- **Arrows (`<----`, `---->`)**: Indicate the direction of the relationship, pointing towards the "one" in a one-to-many (1:M) relationship.
+- **Cardinality (e.g., `1:1`, `1:M`, `M:1`)**: Indicates the type of relationship between entities.

+### Relationships
+- **Customer to Order**:
+  - `1:M` - One customer can place multiple orders, but each order is associated with only one customer.
+- **Order to Payment**:
+  - `1:1` - Each order has exactly one corresponding payment record, illustrating a one-to-one relationship where every individual order is paid for exactly once.
+- **Order to OrderItem**:
+  - `1:M` - One order can include multiple items.
+- **OrderItem to Item**:
+  - `M:1` - Multiple order items can refer to the same item in the inventory, meaning an item can be part of many different orders.
+- **OrderItem to Inventory**:
+  - `1:M` - This relationship shows that each record in the order item table relates to a single record in the inventory, indicating how many units of an item are included in the order.
+However, the inventory can relate to multiple order items.
+- **Item to Supplier**:
+  - `M:1` - Multiple items can be supplied by a single supplier, indicating that a supplier can provide various items.
+- **Item to Inventory**:
+  - `1:1` - Each item has a corresponding inventory record that tracks the stock quantity of that item.
+This relationship implies that each item has one inventory record that tracks its available stock.
+- **Session to Coach**:
+  - `M:1` - Multiple sessions can be conducted by the same coach, but each session is associated with only one coach.
+- **Review to Coach**:
+  - `1:M` - A coach can have multiple reviews written about them, suggesting that each review pertains to one coach, but a coach can accumulate many reviews over time.

+This ER diagram provides a simplified, conceptual model of the relationships and cardinalities between different entities in the HoopsLink system.
+It illustrates how different aspects of the business—customers, orders, payments, coaching sessions, reviews, and inventory—are interrelated within the database, providing a foundational structure for understanding data interactions.